-- 7 out of 10 Cypriot consumers tend to shop more food than needed and no significant changes have been observed in the duration of the project. - Cypriot consumers tend to order or prepare more food than needed, however a slight decrease of this habit is observed between the 2022 and 2023 survey. - There has been a slight increase in the people who take surplus food with them while out in restaurants between the 2022 and 2023 survey. - Cypriot consumers understand that reducing food waste is important for the protection of the environment, however it does not act as the main motivator to reduce food waste.
-The most important reasons to reduce food waste are: i) "it is the right thing to do" and "saving money".
-These results were consistent in the last 2 surveys. - Over the timespan of the project, it seems that more Cypriot consumers associate the action of throwing food in the trash with negative feelings such as guilt, wasting money and harming the environment.
-The negative feelings associated with wasting food remain consistent throughout the 3 surveys (With decreasing percentages come the feelings of "guilt", "waste of money" and "harming the environment". - Over the timespan of the project, more Cypriot consumers adopt good habits such as - consume food surplus in the following days - use the freezer for food surplus storage - use food surplus to prepare other meals - give surplus food to other people - take away surplus food while out in restaurants - Composting is not at all popular in Cyprus and there seem to exist a knowledge gap as to how composting is done at home. - There is gross underestimation of the scale of the food waste problem.
-8 out of 10 believe their food waste is less than Cypriot average.
-This result was consistent in the last two surveys.
+- Cypriot consumers tend to shop more food than needed and no significant changes have been observed in the duration of the project. - Cypriot consumers tend to order or prepare more food than needed, however a slight decrease of this habit is observed in the duration of the project. - Cypriot consumers understand that reducing food waste is important for the protection of the environment, however it does not act as the main motivator to reduce food waste.
+The most important reasons to reduce food waste are: i) "it is the right thing to do" and "saving money". - During the project's duration more Cypriot consumers associate the action of throwing food in the trash with negative feelings such as guilt, wasting money and harming the environment. - During the project's duration more Cypriot consumers adopt good habits such as - consume food surplus in the following days - use the freezer for food surplus storage - use food surplus to prepare other meals - give surplus food to other people - take away surplus food while out in restaurants - Composting is not at all popular in Cyprus and there seem to exist a knowledge gap as to how composting is done at home. - There is gross underestimation of the scale of the food waste problem.
+8 out of 10 believe their food waste is less than Cypriot average. - Cypriot consumers are very willing to participate in food waste reduction initiatives such as buying "ugly" fruits and vegetables at discounted prices, buying not as fresh fruits and vegetables at discounted prices and participating in give-away/donation platforms.